1992 World Series: Game 5

 The fourth inning saw the teams exchange runs again.
 In the visiting half, Justice led off with a home run for a 2–1 lead.
 Morris quickly retired Smith and Sid Bream, however, and Borders threw Jeff Blauser out stealing to keep the deficit at one.
 In the bottom half, Olerud and Maldonado reached base in front of Borders with one out, and as he had in the second inning he drove in Olerud with a single.
 But once again, the Blue Jays could not score the lead run as Lee grounded into a fielder's choice which forced Maldonado out at third and Smoltz struck Devon White out with Borders at second.

 Morris started the fifth inning by striking out Damon Berryhill, whose home run in Game 1 saddled him with the loss, and forcing Mark Lemke to ground out.
-Nixon followed with his second hit of the game, then stole his second base of the game to put himself in scoring position.
-Sanders followed with a single to score Nixon, bringing Pendleton back to the plate.
-The third baseman followed with another ground rule double caused by fan interference.
-This forced Sanders, who had rounded third and was on his way to score the Braves' second run of the inning, to return to third base.

-However, the Braves now had two runners in scoring position instead of one and Justice, coming off his home run an inning earlier, was due up.
-With Toronto now behind by a run at 3-2 and with his ace in trouble, manager Cito Gaston decided that the best course of action was to do what he had done late in Game 3.
-He called for an intentional walk, which loaded the bases, and elected to have Morris pitch to the struggling Smith.

-Smith to this point in the series had only recorded one hit, coming after the aforementioned intentional walk to Justice two nights earlier and resulting in a run.
-Seeing the same strategic play angered the veteran Smith, who recalled that he felt insulted to be thought of in that way, believing they saw him as "an easy out" and would be able to escape the inning without further damage.
+Nixon followed with a single, after which he stole second base.
+Sanders singled to drive him in and give the Braves the lead, and Pendleton followed with another ground rule double due to fan interference.
+The call prevented Sanders from scoring on the play, as he was forced to stop at third, and brought Justice back to the plate having already homered an inning earlier.